fusionlanguage/fut/doc/reference.md

 * _private_ is the default visibility, meaning the member is only visible to other members of the class.
 There is _no_ `private` keyword.
 * `protected` means the member is visible to this class and its subclasses.
-* `internal` means the member is visible to the Ć code compiled with it.
+* `internal` means the member is visible to the Fusion code compiled with it.
 * `public` means the visibility is unrestricted.

 #### Fields